zeropointnine/tts-audiobook-tool/README.md

 # Update highlights

+**2025-10-23**

+Added option to insert a "page turn" sound effect at section breaks (default is on; must replace text to enable on pre-existing projects)

+Rearranged some menu items

 **2025-10-03**

-Added support for **IndexTTS2**, including secondary voice reference sample guiding emotion.
+Added support for **IndexTTS2**, including secondary voice reference sample guiding emotion and "emotion vectors".

 Added option to specify Whisper model (large-v3 or large-v3-turbo)